“Country Dick Montana is dead.”

 Paul Kamanski and Caren Campbell-Kamanski

-Paul Kamanski and Caren Campbell-Kamanski, who both were part of the Pleasure Barons’ first tour, are still living in San Diego.
-The couple’s home includes Country Dick’s piano.
-Someday they hope to have a house in fishing town of Markleeville, which is in the nation’s tiniest county, Alpine, and is 30 miles south of Lake Tahoe.
+Paul Kamanski and Caren Campbell-Kamanski, who both were part of the Pleasure Barons’ first tour, moved to Walker, California in 2020.
+Sixteen hours after moving in, their house burned down in a wildfire.
 Paul Kamanski continues to be a prolific songwriter.
-He’s made five albums since 2013, and here’s a link to his music: www.paulkamanskimusic.bandcamp.com.
+He’s made six albums since 2013, and here’s a link to his music: www.paulkamanskimusic.bandcamp.com.